luxfi/docs/network/docs/tooling/cli-guides/node-ssh.md

 # Execute a SSH command on a Cluster

-This page demonstrates how to execute a SSH command on a Cluster managed by Lux-CLI
+This page demonstrates how to execute a SSH command on a Cluster managed by Lux CLI

 :::warning